OpenSearch cluster and host state monitoring

 - JVM heap: Use of JVM heap memory, in bytes.

-- Disk space usage percent: Use of disk space, in percentage.
+- Disk space usage percent: Percentage of the disk space used.

 - Management thread pool: Number of cluster management requests.